emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 ## Routes Prefix

 Through this feature, you can add a prefix to the standard URL of Livewire Flux routes.
-Use environment variables.

 ```
 GET|HEAD flux/editor.css .........
 Flux\AssetManager@editorCss › AssetManager@editorCss